timothyhull/breadpool-self-eval/docs/game_video_clips.md

         === "Importance :material-cursor-default-click:"

-            - Getting this right and in sync with the rear IPR takes a lot of practice and requires that I:
+            - Getting this right and in sync with the rear IPR takes a lot of practice and requires that I concurrently and precisely:
-                - Precisely and continuously measure the distance between the rearmost pack skater and Green NN.
+                - Measure the distance between the rearmost pack skater and Green #616.
-                - Concurrently understand Green #616's proximity to the foremost blocker in the rear wall and Blue #21’s proximity to the rearmost blocker in the rear wall as they return to play in the rear engagement zone.
+                - Monitor Green #616's proximity to the foremost blocker in the rear wall.
+                - Monitor Blue #21’s proximity to the rearmost blocker in the rear wall as Blue #21 returns to the rear engagement zone.
                 - Identify whether Green #616 is skating in non-derby direction, stopped, or skating in derby direction at the exact moment the no-pack split occurs.
                 - Align my measurements and timing with the rear IPR.
                 - Identify and signal the pack’s destruction and immediate reformation with the appropriate verbal and visual cues.
                 - Penalize Green #616 for illegally destroying the pack.
             - As my peers evaluate me, I want them to see that:
-                - I am capable of correctly processing and handling complex pack dynamics in real-time, and they can trust me to support them in a similar way when they include me on their officiating rosters.
+                - I am capable of correctly processing and handling complex pack dynamics in real-time, and they can trust me to support them similarly when they include me on their officiating rosters.
-                - I can identify and penalize blockers who illegally destroy the pack so my peer officials don't have to worry about handling it themselves.
+                - I can identify and penalize blockers who illegally destroy the pack so my peer IPR/HR can focus on other game action.

         <center>
             <br>